Tips for Finding the Right Real Estate Agent

 The closing of a real estate transaction involves multiple entities (the other side’s agents, title company, loan representatives) and services (inspection, legal representation) in a complicated, confusing, often stress-filled process.
 A professional real estate agent coordinates the various elements to eliminate surprises and ensure a successful conclusion.

 Choosing the right agent to help with the sale or purchase of a home is critical to a successful, satisfactory experience.
-According to the Canadian Real Estate Association, more than 130,000 real estate brokers and agents work through 90 real estate boards and associations across Canada.
-As for the National Association of Realtors the latest statistics shows that 1.4 million collective force of real estate professionals are subscribe to a strict Code of Ethics through 1200 local and state associations across the United States.
-In other words, you have a lot of agents to choose from.
+According to the Canadian Real Estate Association, more than 150,000 real estate brokers and agents work through 74 real estate boards and associations across Canada.
+As for the National Association of Realtors the latest statistics shows that 1.5 million collective forces of real estate professionals subscribe to a strict Code of Ethics through 1200 local and state associations across the United States.
+In other words, you have a lot of real estate agents to choose from.

-Professional agents are found in multiple ways, including:
+Professional real estate agents can be found in multiple ways, including:

 - Personal reference: Most house buyers and sellers have friends, family members, or neighbors who have bought or sold a home in the past couple of years.
 Ask about their experience and whether they would recommend their agent to you.